Welcome to the professional web page of Dr. Arthur Gautheron.

 AG started in 2019 a thesis in engineering for health (biomedical optics, optical modeling and signal processing) under the supervision of Bruno Montcel from CREATIS (Université Claude Bernard, Lyon) and Mathieu Hébert from LHC (Université Jean Monnet, Saint-Etienne).
 His thesis was funded by the Labex PRIMES and is briefly summarized here.
 He successfully defended his Ph.D thesis on the 8th of December 2022.

 In 2023, AG was appointed as a 18-month post-doctoral fellow in the BIOSPEC - Research Project funded by the Manutech Sleight Graduate School.
-He is thus member of the Image team (LHC, Saint-Etienne) and the MAGICS team (CREATIS, Lyon).
+He was member of the Image team (LHC, Saint-Etienne) and the MAGICS team (CREATIS, Lyon).

 Content: